-Scallop seashells are a marine bivalve mollusk.
-Scallops are similar to oysters and clams.
-The difference is scallop seashells can swim by opening and closing their shells.
+Scallop seashells are marine bivalve mollusks which are similar to oysters and clams.
+The difference is scallop can swim by opening and closing their shells.
 By snapping their shells together, they propel themselves rapidly in a zigzag direction.
 Most are tropical, but a few live in polar waters.
 Scallops are fished commercially for the large single muscle which is excellent eating.

-Scallops are often used as main dishes, appetizers, salads, and soup.
-The meat of this seashell is sweet and delicate.
-The scallop seashell itself is often used as a baking dish and/or serving dish for seafood recipes.
+They are often used in main dishes, appetizers, salads, and soup.
+The meat is sweet and delicate.
+The seashell itself is often used as a baking dish and/or serving dish for seafood recipes.